beetbox/beets/docs/plugins/convert.rst

   transcoded and those with a lower bitrate will simply be copied.
 Note that this does not guarantee that all converted files will have a lower bitrate---that depends on the encoder and its configuration.
-* ``format`` specify which format preset you would like to use.
-Default: mp3.
+* ``format`` is the name of the audio file format to transcode to.
+Files that are already in the format (and are below the maximum bitrate) will not be transcoded.
+Available formats include MP3, AAC, ALAC, FLAC, Opus, Vorbis, and Windows Media; the default is MP3.
 * ``formats`` lets you specify additional formats to convert to.
-Presets for AAC, ALAC, FLAC, MP3, Opus, Vorbis and Windows Meda are provided, however support may vary depending on your ffmpeg library.
 Each format is defined as a command and a file extension.
 * ``auto`` gives you the option to import transcoded versions of your files automatically during the ``import`` command.
 With this option enabled, the importer will transcode all non-MP3 files over the maximum bitrate before